Employee Queers and Allies League

 to support LGBTQA+ students, staff, and faculty?

-Yes, the Coordinator of Women’s and LGBTQ Affairs.
-This individual is located in the Office of Multicultural Affairs, 240 Student Union.
+The Coordinator LGBTQ Affairs is currently vacant.
+Interested in applying for the position?
+View the job description.
+Normally, this individual is located in the Office of Multicultural Affairs, 240 Student Union.

 - Are there active LGBTQA+ organizations at Oklahoma State University?